By Roger Lee Hall, musicologist

 It is usually assumed that because "Simple Gifts" is in public domain, it can be copied from any book or music collection without giving credit.

-Any published version of this Shaker song is copyrighted and therefore credit should be given to the editor or arranger whose name appears at the top of the page or on the title page of the book.
+For any published arrangement of this Shaker song, the source credit should be given to the editor whose name appears at the top of the page of a book or a music collection.

-Lack of credit has been a disturbing practice with "Simple Gifts."
-Usually it is listed as a"Traditional Shaker hymn."
+Lack of proper credit has been a disturbing practice with "Simple Gifts."
+Usually it is listed incorrectly as a"Traditional Shaker hymn."

 Over the past half century there have been many folk and classical arrangements of "Simple Gifts."

 For some reason, the Mormon Tabernacle Choir has been especially fond of this Shaker song.
-But they seldom do they give proper credit for it and usually perform it with added non-Shaker words that trivialize the original song.
+But they seldom give proper credit and usually perform it with added non-Shaker words that trivialize the original one verse song.

 The words to this dance song have often been misunderstood.